androcatz1/FYP_Backend/README.md

 - Joblib for serialized vectorizers and classifiers
 - Jupyter for experimentation and model development
 - GitHub Actions for automation and CI/CD, linked to [YT_TimeSeries](https://github.com/androcatz1/YT_TimeSeries.git)
-- Docker for containerized deployment
+- Docker and GCP for containerized backend deployment and CI/CD

 ## 🗂️ Project Structure